MuffinManKen/AutoBar/Readme.txt

  - Pet Battle button has ornamental toys (leashes, etc).
 Optional.
  - Added more Toy-based Portals
  - Added some Fishing Toys
- - Are things missing?
-Report them at MuffinManGames.com

 v7.1.0.01:
  - Fixed an issue on the Trinket button if you had extra trinkets in your bag